-A beautifully-dressed woman with beautifully-coiffed hair raises one beautifully-manicured hand during the Q&A portion of my presentation on women’s heart health.
+A beautifully-dressed older woman with beautifully-coiffed hair raises one beautifully-manicured hand during the Q&A portion of my Heart-Smart Women presentation.
 She stands and asks aloud:

 Sadly, she is not alone.
 A 2008 study of women over 40 done by The Federation of Medical Women of Canada called the LIPSTICK Survey reported that women spend more time thinking about their weight than they do about their hearts.
-And only 10% of women surveyed knew their personal LDL (‘bad’) cholesterol levels, versus the 64% of women who know how much they weighed in high school!
+And only 10% of women surveyed knew their personal heart disease risk factors versus the 64% of women who know how much they weighed in high school!

 When I ask the people in my audiences to raise their hands if they know their blood pressure numbers, it’s common to see at least half of the group who have absolutely no clue.
 And when I ask them if they know their cholesterol numbers, the awareness level is even worse.